Show All Answers

 See the Police "Forms & Links" section for tips on how to prevent false alarms.
 The Ordinance and fee schedule can be also be found in this section.
 Alarm Ordinance

 All garbage must be bagged and must be placed inside your trash cart.
 Please do not place additional trash bags at the curb for collection.
-Likewise, acceptable recycling items (see link below) must be placed inside your recycle bin, with the exception of corrugated cardboard boxes.
-All boxes must be emptied, flattened, and broken down into 3’x3’ pieces or smaller and stacked neatly beside your recycling bin, as Waste Industries' recycling trucks cannot accommodate whole boxes.
+Likewise, acceptable recycling items (see link below) must be placed inside your recycle bin including cardboard boxes.
+All boxes must be emptied, flattened, and broken down into 3’x3’ pieces or smaller as Waste Industries' recycling trucks cannot accommodate whole boxes.
 If you have a large amount of boxes to discard, please call the Public Works Solid Waste Line at 919.463.7120 or call Waste Industries directly at 919.596.1363 in advance of your pick-up day with an alert that you will have a larger than normal amount of boxes to be picked up.
 Space availability on the truck for your route can then be evaluated.

 A very popular alternate option available for Morrisville residents who wish to quickly dispose of overflow boxes or overflow trash or recycling items would be utilizing the Wake County Convenience Center located at 266 Aviation Parkway in Morrisville.
 This manned Wake County facility is open daily from 7:00 a.m. to 7:00 p.m., except for the holiday observances of Thanksgiving Day (closed), Christmas Eve (7:00 AM to Noon), and Christmas Day (closed).
 Please note that boxes will need to be emptied and flattened to fit into the specialized dumpster for recycling boxes located at that facility.